 By the time I talk to Ji Li the pandemic has receded enough that I could probably meet with him face to face, but it’s fitting that I don’t.
 That’s because our conversation is all about the way in which information technology has changed in schools over the last twenty years or so – and the remarkable ramifications that’s had for education in this country.

 Li is the CEO and founder of Plum Innovations which specialises in the provision of education technology to schools, and so is well-placed to give an overview.
 “It’s a fascinating evolution,” Li says over Zoom.
 “It helps to look a bit deeper at the statistics to consider the scale of the change.
-According to the British Education Supplier Association Research, in 1989 there were 820,000 computers in schools in the UK.
-That amounts to about 31 computers per person.”
+According to the British Education Supplier Association Research, in 1998 there were 820,000 computers in schools in the UK.
+That amounts to about 31 computers per school.”

 It’s worth briefly concentrating on that statistic, and thinking about what it meant.
 This was a world without that culture we’re familiar with: a laptop for every table – a computer as a kind of accessory of yourself.
 And of course that had ramifications for schools.
 “As a result of that,” Li explains, “most of the schools in the UK were serviced by local authority IT technicians.”